Resources for AS/A level Further Mathematics students

 The AMSP has produced a video to support you in accessing resources to self-study A level Mathematics at home.

-The legacy FMSP produced a large series of short videos to support the content of AS/A level Further Mathematics.
+The FMSP produced a large series of short videos to support the content of AS/A level Further Mathematics.
 These videos are all 5-10 minutes in length and break the content into bitesized pieces.
 They are designed to introduce you to concepts so that you can learn the material for each section by working through appropriate examples.

 Individual videos are provided for each of the four main AS/A level specifications (AQA, Edexcel, MEI and OCR).
 There are over 1000 videos that have been authored recorded by experienced Further Mathematics teachers.